omtorano/integrateMO/README.md

 Running import_MO() will save a data list named “data_list” to the global environment.
 The elements of this list are composed of the omics layers provided and will be used automatically as the input for integrateMO().
 If the normalization option is set to “TRUE” this function will also output a MOnorm folder to the current working directory.
 This folder will be labeled with the current date and time, so rerunning will not overwrite previous results.
 The MOnorm folder will contain visualizations of the omics layers provided including boxplots, PCA, scree, and MDS plots.

 ## Normalization
-The following steps are executed if norm = TRUE
+The following normalization steps are carried out for the given omics layers when norm = TRUE.
 ### RNAseq counts
 Features with low counts are removed with the filterByExpr() function in edgeR.
 Log2 counts per million adjusted for library size are calculated and saved for integration.
 Library size is normalized using the trimmed means of m-values method via calcNormFactors() in edgeR.
 Counts are extracted using cpm(x, log = TRUE, normalized.lib.sizes = TRUE).
 If batch correction is indicated with batch = “rnaseq_counts” correction is carried out with ComBat() from the sva package.

-Links & reference
+Links & references
-Ritchie, M. E., Phipson, B., Wu, D. I., Hu, Y., Law, C. W., Shi, W., & Smyth, G. K. (2015). limma powers differential expression analyses for RNA-sequencing and microarray studies.
-Nucleic acids research, 43(7), e47-e47.
+- Robinson MD, McCarthy DJ, Smyth GK (2010). “edgeR: a Bioconductor package for differential expression analysis of digital gene expression data.”
+Bioinformatics, 26(1), 139-140. doi:10.1093/bioinformatics/btp616.
-Leek, J. T., Johnson, W. E., Parker, H. S., Fertig, E. J., Jaffe, A. E., Storey, J. D., ... & Torres, L. C. (2019). sva: Surrogate variable analysis.
+- Leek, J. T., Johnson, W. E., Parker, H. S., Fertig, E. J., Jaffe, A. E., Storey, J. D., ... & Torres, L. C. (2019). sva: Surrogate variable analysis.
 R package version, 3(0), 882-883.

 ### Metabolite sum peak area
 Metabolite feature processing was chosen to match standard protocol already in use within EPA.
 Feature values are first multiplied by 1000, this is done so results match those of metaboanalyst, which is commonly used within EPA.
 Then rows are mean centered and values are pareto scaled using pareto_scale() from the IMIFA package.

-links & reference
+Links & references
-Murphy, K., Viroli, C., & Gormley, I. C. (2020).
+- Murphy, K., Viroli, C., & Gormley, I. C. (2020).
 Infinite mixtures of infinite factor analysers.

 ### miRNA and piRNA
 There is currently no normalization procedure carried out by import_MO() for these data types.
 MIB has yet to measure these data types in a multi-omics study and they may be added or removed in future versions of this package.